 In its Reopening Schools - Overview Guide for LEAs document, TDOE also provided flexibility to LEAs based on the local impact of the pandemic.
-Even within these four options, TDOE provided additional flexibility related to implementation - knowing that we must keep people safe and strive provide as much opportunity as possible for students to benefit from in-classroom learning.
-While opening decisions rest with the local district, TDOE provided LEAs with the four academic options below to help guide their planning and decision-making:
+Even within these four options, TDOE provided additional flexibility related to implementation - knowing that first and foremost, we must keep people safe.
+LEAs could opt to implement one of the four academic options below:

-- 1. All students physically in school buildings: This option is the most straightforward, assuming that it is safe to open schools and classrooms in a traditional format.
-LEAs also had flexibility within this option to return all students simultaneously, implement staggered student return or scheduling, or offer year-round option. - 2.
-All students participate in virtual and distance education: This option addressed LEAs offering either full-time distance learning or self-paced/semi-independent instruction.
-This could be done either through an existing platform provided by the LEA/school or when students are enrolled in a virtual school.
+- 1. All students physically in school buildings: This option is the most straightforward, assuming that it is safe to reopen in a traditional format.
+LEAs also have flexibility within this option to return all students simultaneously, implement staggered student return or scheduling, or offer year-round option. - 2.
+All students participate in virtual and distance education: This option addresses LEAs offering either full-time distance learning or self-paced/semi-independent instruction.
+This may be done either through an existing platform provided by the LEA/school or when students are enrolled in a virtual school.
 As a note, full sets of instructional materials, with videos and assessments have been provided at no cost to all districts in Tennessee in order to provide an option for distance education, should it be needed. - 3.
 Some students in physical buildings and some students virtual: Within this option students attend half days at school and half days virtually either with split days, alternating days or physical attendance based on need. - 4.
 Cyclical or intermittent physical and virtual education: This option was intended to prove a more flexible option to families and staff to accommodate health and level of comfort with physical attendance.
-LEAs may opt for families and staff members to select the form of education in which they would like to participate, including an option for families to choose learning from home (while still being enrolled in the district).
+LEAs may opt for families and staff members to select the form of education that they would like to use- selecting to learn from home (while still being enrolled in the district).
 Similarly, teachers who are unable to return to work may be those teachers who also participate in distance instruction.
 This option also met the need for a contingency plan based on emergent or responsive situations.

-This flexibility was especially helpful and well-received by LEAs who were facing both health and education crises simultaneously.
+This flexibility was especially helpful and well received by LEAs who were facing both heath and education crises simultaneously.